Azure/iotedge-lorawan-starterkit/LoRaEngine/README.md

   },
   "ConnectionStrings": {
-    "IoTHubConnectionString": "<Connection string of your IoT Hub Owner (go to keys -> IoT Hub owner and select the connection string)>", "RedisConnectionString": "<your Redis connection string>" }
+    "IoTHubConnectionString": "<Connection string of your IoT Hub Owner (go to keys -> IoT Hub owner and select the connection string)>", "RedisConnectionString": "<Connection string of your Redis Cache>" }
 }
  ```
 5. Right click on your solution and select properties, select multiple startup projects.
-Start LoRaWanNetworkSrvModule and LoRaKeysManagerFacade.
+Start `LoRaWanNetworkSrvModule` and `LoRaKeysManagerFacade`.

 6. If you hit start in your VS solution, you will receive messages directly from your packet forwarder.
 You will be able to debug directly from your computer.

 Happy Debugging!